kristenvonbecker/Explorer_AI/README.md

 institutional knowledge, and bit of analysis will extract dozens of search terms which will be used to seed our second data source.
-  - Encylopedia articles courtesy of [Encyclopedia Britannica](https://encyclopaediaapi.com/products/index) and dictionary and thesaurus entries courtesty of [Merriam-Webster](https://dictionaryapi.com/products/index).
+  - Encylopedia articles courtesy of [Encyclopedia Britannica](https://encyclopaediaapi.com/products/index) and (possibly) dictionary and thesaurus entries courtesty of [Merriam-Webster](https://dictionaryapi.com/products/index).
 This step will provide the training data for Explorer AI's subject matter knowledge, most of which is scientific in nature.

 ### Web-scraping